• Skip to primary navigation

 Close up view of Brussels sprouts and cheese in a white baking dish.

-Let it cool for 5 to 10 minutes before serving, to let the flavors meld.
+Cool before serving.
+Let the casserole cool for 5 to 10 minutes before serving.
 Serve it right from the baking dish.

 FAQs